TejasweeSulekh/GPT-from-Scratch/README.md

 # GPT-from-Scratch
-This repository contains the code for a project that I did during my winter vacation 2023.
+This repository contains the code for a project that I did during my winter break 2023.
 It was influenced by https://www.youtube.com/watch?v=VMj-3S1tku0&amp;list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ.

 It contains Notebooks which implemented the following:
 - MicroGrad - Created a interface which implements reverse gradient calculations and creates a graph to display the updated network.